Lokmanya Tilak Terminus–Haridwar AC Superfast Express: Coaches

-The 12171 / 72 Lokmanya Tilak Terminus Haridwar AC Superfast Express has 1 AC 1st Class, 2 AC 2 tier, 15 AC 3 tier & 2 End on Generator coaches.
+The Express has 1 AC 1st Class, 2 AC 2 tier, 15 AC 3 tier & 2 End on Generator coaches.
 It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12171 Lokmanya Tilak Terminus Haridwar AC Superfast Express covers the distance of 1771 kilometres in 29 hours 00 mins averaging 61.31 km/h & in 29 hours 15 mins as 12172 Haridwar Lokmanya Tilak Terminus AC Superfast Express averaging 60.55 km/h.
+The Express covers the distance of 1771 kilometres in 29 hours 00 mins, averaging 61.31 km/h, as the 12171 to Haridwar and 29 hours 15 mins as 12172 to Lokmanya Tilak, averaging 60.55 km/h.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a superfast surcharge.

-Routeing
+Routing

-The 12171 / 72 Lokmanya Tilak Terminus Haridwar AC Superfast Express runs from Lokmanya Tilak Terminus via Nasik Road, Bhusaval Junction, Bhopal Junction, Jhansi Junction, Hazrat Nizamuddin, Meerut City to Haridwar Junction.
+The Express runs from Lokmanya Tilak Terminus via Nashik Road, Bhusaval Junction, Khandwa Junction, Bhopal Junction, Jhansi Junction, Hazrat Nizamuddin, Meerut City to Haridwar Junction.

 Traction

-The entire route is yet to be fully electrified.
-Earlier, a Kalyan based WCAM 3 engine would haul the train from Lokmanya Tilak Terminus up to Bhusaval Junction handing over to a Bhusaval based WAP 4 until Hazrat Nizamuddin after which a Tughlakabad based WDM 3A powers the train for the remainder of the journey.
+Before the route was fully electrified, a Kalyan based WCAM 3 engine would haul the train from Lokmanya Tilak Terminus up to Bhusaval Junction handing over to a Bhusaval based WAP 4 until Hazrat Nizamuddin after which a Tughlakabad based WDM 3A powers the train for the remainder of the journey.

 With Central Railways progressively moving towards a complete changeover from DC to AC traction, it is now hauled by a Bhusaval based WAP 4 from Lokmanya Tilak Terminus until Hazrat Nizamuddin after which a Tughlakabad based WDM 3A powers the train for the remainder of the journey.

 As the route has now been fully electrified, it is now an end to end haul by a Bhusaval based WAP 4.
 More recently, an Ajni/KALYAN(KYN) based Head on Generation enabled WAP 7 has been allocated to this train.

 Timings

-12171 Lokmanya Tilak Terminus Haridwar AC Superfast Express leaves Lokmanya Tilak Terminus every Monday & Thursday at 07:55 hrs IST and reaches Haridwar Junction at 13:10 hrs IST the next day.
+The 12171 Express leaves Lokmanya Tilak Terminus every Monday and Thursday at 07:55 hrs IST and reaches Haridwar Junction at 13:10 hrs IST the next day.

-12172 Haridwar Lokmanya Tilak Terminus AC Superfast Express leaves Haridwar Junction every Tuesday & Friday at 18:50 hrs IST and reaches Lokmanya Tilak Terminus at 23:45 hrs IST the next day.
+The 12172 Express leaves Haridwar Junction every Tuesday & Friday at 18:50 hrs IST and reaches Lokmanya Tilak Terminus at 23:45 hrs IST the next day.